Mitsuru Motoi

-Mitsuru Motoi (born 29 August 1941) is a Japanese former professional tennis player.
+Mitsuru Motoi (29 August 1941 – 27 August 2025) was a Japanese professional tennis player.

+Biography

-Born in Yao City, Motoi is a graduate of Kwansei Gakuin University and won a singles bronze medal for Japan at the 1963 Summer Universiade.
+Born in Yao City, Motoi was a graduate of Kwansei Gakuin University and won a singles bronze medal for Japan at the 1963 Summer Universiade.
 He was beaten in five sets by Koji Watanabe in the singles final of the 1964 All-Japan championships.
 In 1965 he played in a Davis Cup tie for the only time, against South Korea in Seoul, winning both his singles and doubles rubber.
 In 1973 he won the All-Japan championships in mixed doubles.

 Motoi previously served as manager of the national team for the Davis Cup, Federation Cup and Seoul Olympics.

+Motoi died on 27 August 2025, at the age of 83.